Cheesy Spinach-Stuffed Shells

 - Preheat oven to 375°.
 Cook pasta shells according to package directions for al dente.
 Drain; rinse with cold water.

 - Meanwhile, in a small skillet, heat butter over medium-high heat.
-Add mushrooms and onion; cook and stir 4-6 minutes or until vegetables are tender.
+Add mushrooms and onion; cook and stir until vegetables are tender, 4-6 minutes.
 Add garlic; cook 1 minute longer.
 Remove from heat; cool slightly.

 - In a large bowl, mix eggs, ricotta cheese, spinach, basil and pepper.
 Stir in olives, mushroom mixture and 3/4 cup each cheese blend and mozzarella cheese.